octimot/StoryToolkitAI/README.md

 disabled, then, in the "Audio" tab, select the "Wave" format and "Linear PCM" as codec.
 Then save this preset as "transcription_WAV", and the next time you transcribe, you should see Resolve rendering wav files.

-As a matter of fact, starting with version 0.17.4, you can use any preset you want, as long as it renders audio too (Linear PCM preferred).
-For eg., if you want to render out an H264 proxy and include Data Burn-In with timecode info, just create that preset in Resolve and then modify the value of the 'transcription_render_preset' setting in the StoryToolkitAI config.json file in your user data folder (in the future, this will be editable from the GUI).
-Just keep in mind that before going through the transcription process, the tool will re-interpret the audio internally as Linear PCM, so if you're using a CPU-intense codec, the process might take longer.
+As a matter of fact, you can use any preset you want, as long as it renders audio too (Linear PCM preferred).
+F or eg., if you want to render out an H264 proxy and include Data Burn-In with timecode info, just create that preset in Resolve and then modify the value of the 'transcription_render_preset' setting in the StoryToolkitAI config.json file in your user data folder (in the future, this will be editable from the GUI).
+Just keep in mind that before going through the transcription process, the tool will re-interpret the audio internally as Linear PCM (and you might need ffmpeg on your machine for that), so if you're using a CPU-intense codec, the process might take longer.

+Another important thing to note is that your **audio channels are best left as Mono on your timeline**, since the algorithm may ignore one channel or the other, and therefore only get a partial transcription.

 ### Re-transcribing Transcripts